holaholu/project_manager/README.md

 ## Tech Stack

 ### Frontend
-- React 18 with TypeScript
+- React 19 with TypeScript
 - Redux Toolkit for state management
-- Material-UI v5 for components
+- Material-UI v7 for components
-- Chart.js for analytics
+- D3.js for data visualization and analytics
+- Lottie for animations
 - Modern responsive design
 - Progressive Web App capabilities

 ### Backend
-- Node.js with Express
+- Node.js with Express and TypeScript
 - MongoDB with Mongoose ODM
+- JWT and bcrypt for authentication and security
 - RESTful API architecture
 - GPT-4 AI integration
+- CORS enabled for security
+- Environment-based configuration

 ### DevOps & Tools